jeffThompson/PhysicalComputing/Week02_LEDs/Code/06-FadingWithPWM.md

 ***

 ### BASIC PWM OUTPUT
 We'll be using the built-in LED for this example, so we can jump right into the code and change its brightness!
+This would work the same for an external LED, too.

 First, we import the `board` and `time` libraries, plus a special one for PWM control:

 ```python
 import board